Top 10 Swallowtail Host Plants and Flowers to Grow

 Why we love it: All parsley, especially the curly varieties, look beautiful as a border in your flower bed or spilling out of a hanging planter.

-Echinacea purpurea, zones 3 to 9
+Echinacea purpurea, Zones 3 to 9

-This native wildflower finds its way into every butterfly garden sooner or later.
+This native flower finds its way into every butterfly garden sooner or later.
 Coneflower is easy to grow and provides masses of tall purple blooms.
 For best growth, you should divide the clumps every few years.
 After coneflowers finish blooming, leave seed heads in place for songbirds to enjoy.

 Why we love it: The central cone that gives the flower its name makes it easy to see swallowtails (and photograph them) when they land for a meal.

-Asclepias tuberosa, zones 3 to 9
+Asclepias tuberosa, Zones 3 to 9

 Butterfly weed is part of the milkweed family, known host plants for monarchs.
 But the flowers it produces are also attractive to many other kinds of butterflies, including the black swallowtail.
 This resilient plant is a must-have addition to any garden.
 It tolerates dry soil and prefers plenty of sunshine.